SAGOR1012/e-hospital/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-Install React icon for using icon
+# Install React icon for using icon

+# Install React helmet for sowing page title